kmorales02089/Kevs-ELK-Stack-Project/README.md

 Load balancing ensures that the application will be highly efficient, in addition to restricting traffic to the network.
 - Load balancers protect the servers from overloading and advantage of a jumpbox is control access and devices to the network.
 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system metrics.
-- _TODO: What does Filebeat watch for?_
+- Filebeat watches for data that has been changed and when the change took place.
-- _TODO: What does Metricbeat record?_
+- Metricbeat records metrics and statistics.

 The configuration details of each machine may be found below.